h8liu-archives/d8/notes.md

 # todo

+- cname chain
+- ips
+- non-trivial zones and serving name servers
+- related other records of the zone

 - recursively query ips for nameservers
 - unreachable domain will lead to panic
 - collect serving nameservers in info